 The Manor: The Manor was a unit of estate administration and typically contained a village church and a Manor house that was built on land near a river or stream.
 Agricultural land consisted of numerous arable fields in which the inhabitants held scattered strips.
 An important part of manorial administration was the manor court, a periodic meeting of the tenants, presided over by the Lord of the Manor or his steward.
 The purpose of the court was to administer the agriculture of the manor, the Lord's and tenant's rights and duties, and disputes between tenants.

-The locality of five of these estates is highlighted in yellow on the map below.
+The locality of four of these estates is highlighted in yellow on the map below.
 Queen Camel can be found a mile or two southwest of South Cadbury.

-It appears that Col. Richard Newman left the Fifehead and Evercreech estates to his eldest son Richard Newman of Evercreech Park, while the Sparkford and Cadbury estates were left to his youngest son, Francis Holles Newman.
-Fifehead Manor was passed down to Col. Richard Newman's great grandson Sir Samwell Newman and was sold to the incumbent vicar when Sir Samwell died (without issue) in 1747.
-Evercreech Park seems to have been retained in the family until 1773 (26 years after Sir Samwell's death).
-On the other side of the family, Sparkford Manor was sold by Francis Newman of North Cadbury in 1793 to the Bennett family who also bought the Cadbury estates.
-It seems that these were sold to pay the debts of Francis's nephew and son-in-law also called Francis Newman.
+Richard Newman left the Fifehead and Evercreech estates to his eldest son's son Sir Richard Newman, while the Sparkford and Cadbury estates were left to his youngest son, Francis Holles Newman.
+Fifehead and Evercreech was passed down to Sir Richard Newman's childless offspring, Evercreech being sold in 1773.
+Fifehead was sold to the incumbent vicar when Sir Richard's last surviving daughter died in 1775. .
+On the other side of the family, the Sparkford and Cadbury estates were taken over by the Bennett family in or before on the death of Francis Newman of North Cadbury in 1796, the Bennetts having purchased the inheritance of Francis's nephew Francis.

 The Newmans also held estates at Thornbury Park in Gloucestershire and Preston Deanery in Northamptonshire, together with (seemingly) innumerable other lands and farms in the counties of Somerset and Dorset and probably beyond.
 These I have not yet attempted to catalogue.